-3.128 No recent payroll audits have taken place in the district.
-However, the district installed an electronic finger printing technology in the headquarters to clock and record staff movement, although the records do not play any role in payroll processing and control.
-Records of this device would be very useful in any payroll audit exercise.
+3.131 No recent payroll audits have taken place in the district.
+The district does not appear to have installed an electronic finger printing technology in its current headquarters (at least) to clock and record staff movement, as is the case with CG offices in Kigali and in some district headquarters.
+However, the records of the device do not play any role in payroll processing and control in the districts that have it.
+Even then, they potentially would play an important role in a payroll audit exercise.